-12. The evaluation team conducted a review of several organizations that the team considered had experience with RFPs, and a summary of the findings is presented in Table III-1.
-The purpose of the review was to identify good practices that could be of use to the GCF.
-It focused on comparing the purpose of using RFPs, eligibility criteria, processes, governance and results achieved (e.g. quality and number of responses to the call for proposals and those that were awarded).
-Since the selected organizations did not have a standardized approach to RFPs, the team purposively selected one of the recent RFPs undertaken by the organization.
+12. The evaluation team conducted a review of several organizations it believed had RFP experience.
+A summary of the findings is presented in Table III-1.
+The purpose of the review was to identify good practices that could benefit the GCF.
+It focused on comparing the purpose of using RFPs, eligibility criteria, processes, governance and results achieved (e.g. quality and number of responses to the call for proposals and those awarded).
+Since the selected organizations did not have a standardized approach to RFPs, the team purposively selected one of the organization's recent RFPs.